oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

 ## Introduction

-You learn how to create a database application using existing tables in this lab.
-Following the guided steps, you will use the App Builder tool to build an Online Shopping Application with various pages, charts, and reports.
-The lab will also demonstrate how to set up an administration page, enable features like Progressive Web Apps, and implement access control for secure management.
-You will gain hands-on experience developing a functional, data-driven application through this lab.
+In this lab, you will learn to create a database application using existing tables in Oracle APEX.
+By following guided steps, you will develop an Online Shopping Application with various pages, charts, and reports.
+You will also implement an administration dashboard, enable features like Progressive Web Apps, and configure access control for secure management.
+This hands-on experience will help you understand the process of building a functional and secure data-driven application.

 Estimated Time: 15 minutes